 Consequently, diamonds with proportions in the middle of the spectrum tend to deliver the best light return.
 In that case, you should avoid diamonds with proportions on the outer edge of the scale.

 With that in mind, click on "Advanced Options" to set the following criteria for round diamonds:

 Since I'm a huge fan of blue fluorescent diamonds, I'm going to leave that range wide open.
 After all, I consider medium to strong blue fluorescence in diamonds to be a positive trait.
 That's because the presence of blue fluorescence is likely to improve your perception of diamond color.

 The Optimum Crown/Pavilion Angle Offset:

 As a matter of fact, the range of proportions for the AGS Ideal and GIA Excellent cut grades are extremely broad.
-In that case, it's most likely an attempt by the labs to appeal to the masses.
-In other words, it's an attempt to appease the diamond cutters who might otherwise send their sloppy production to a more lenient laboratory.
+Obviously, it's probably an attempt by the labs to appeal to the masses.
+In other words, they're trying to appease the diamond cutters who might otherwise send their (sloppy production) to a more lenient laboratory.

 With that in mind, you must decide what level of light performance you want from your ideal cut diamond.
 If you want a diamond that is going to perform like a Porsche 911 Turbo, then I suggest the following:

 If you are looking for the best performance, then I strongly suggest that you do not deviate from this range.
 As a matter of fact, this range of crown angle will produce a virtual balance of brilliance and dispersion.
 While a pavilion angle in that range will produce the highest volume of light return.
 Any deviation from this range of proportions will decrease performance and affect the sparkle factor.

 The crown angle primarily dictates the balance of brilliance (white sparkle) and dispersion (colored sparkle/fire).
 A crown angle between 34.3 - 35.0 degrees tends to produce a virtual balance of brilliance and dispersion.